 With a short amount of time in Belfast, we found that the easiest way to get to places we couldn’t walk to was to use Value Cab.
 It’s similar to Uber in that you just download the app to book a cab.
 The only difference is that you pay the driver directly, versus paying through the app.

-As previously mentioned, the easiest way to get around Ireland in general is by renting and driving a car.
+As previously mentioned, the easiest way to get around is by renting and driving a car in Ireland.
 The city of Belfast is also fairly easy to navigate by car, with ample parking options throughout.
 Just be sure to pay attention to the road signs and roundabouts, since they can get confusing.